Mission or Study ID: Expedition 66

-Remaining on the station under the command of Thomas Pasquet (ESA) are Shane Kimbrough (NASA), Megan McArthur (NASA), Akihiko Hoshide (JAXA), Mark Vande Hei (NASA), Pyotr Dubrov (RSA), and Anton Shkaplerov (RSA).
+Remaining on the station under the command of Thomas Pesquet (ESA) were Shane Kimbrough (NASA), Megan McArthur (NASA), Akihiko Hoshide (JAXA), Mark Vande Hei (NASA), Pyotr Dubrov (RSA), and Anton Shkaplerov (RSA).

-The third operational mission utilizing the SpaceX Crew Dragon, Crew-3, is expected to launch on October 30.
-With the arrival of the Crew-3 crew including NASA astronauts Raja Chari, Tom Marshburn, and Kayla Barron, and ESA astronaut Matthias Maurer, the Expedition 66 crew will be complete.
+The third operational mission utilizing the SpaceX Crew Dragon, Crew-3, launched on November 11.
+With the arrival of the Crew-3 crew including NASA astronauts Raja Chari, Tom Marshburn, and Kayla Barron, and ESA astronaut Matthias Maurer, the Expedition 66 crew was complete.

-While operating and maintaining the space station's systems, the Expedition 66 crew will continue to operate the many science experiments in progress as well as initiate new investigations and undertake technology demonstrations.
+While operating and maintaining the space station's systems, the Expedition 66 crew continued to operate the many science experiments in progress as well as initiating new investigations and undertaking technology demonstrations.

 Crewmembers completed several spacewalks and welcomed multiple resupply vehicles.
 In addition, space tourists visited the ISS for 11 days in December.
 However, the first private mission to the ISS, the AX-1 mission by Axiom Space, did not occur as planned.